aakankshsingh02/Exigency/README.md

 1. Open the Exigency web application in your web browser.
 2. Allow the web application to access your location or enter your location manually.
-3. Select the type of help you need: Hospital, Police Station, or Fire Station.
+3. Select the type of help you need: Hospital, Police Station, or Pharmacies.
 4. The application will display the nearest available help along with its contact details.